-Based on the above problem consciousness, in this research we intended to compile basic information for supporting youths' career development at school, to indicate basic demonstrative data for theoretical consideration of relevant problems, and to provide basic data for planning enhanced cooperation between relevant organizations.
+Based on the above problem consciousness, this report is designed to compile basic information for supporting youths' career development at school, to indicate basic demonstrative data for theoretical consideration of relevant problems, and to provide basic data for planning enhanced cooperation between relevant organizations.

-Specifically, we aim at making an approach to youths' career development at school from the three viewpoints-"tests," "information" and "experiences"-and at demonstrating how best to support their career development.
-Following are our reasons for focusing on "tests," "information" and "experiences":
+Specifically, we aim at making an approach to youths' career development at school from the three viewpoints -- "tests," "information" and "experiences" -- and at demonstrating how best to support their career development.
+Following are our reasons for focusing on "tests," "information" and "experiences:"